tzlilsep/tzlilsep/README.md

 Computer Science B.Sc. graduate with a passion for coding and developing software solutions.
 Throughout my degree and up to today, I have worked with modern, industry-relevant technologies and learned many tools independently.
 Highly motivated with a clear goal of starting my career as a software developer.
-I’m seeking to join a positive team with good people, grow professionally, and contribute meaningfully.
+I’m seeking to join a development team with good people, grow professionally, and contribute meaningfully.

 ---